Tech-at-DU/BotShop-iOS/P04-Fourth-Chapter/content.md

 ---
-title: Users Can See Items For Sale"
+title: Users Can See Items For Sale
 slug: collection-view-implementation
 ---
 In this section we will be creating custom cells to populate the collection view with in order to display the items for sale in the New Order page.